Anna-Myzukina/TestRepo/README.md

 git commit -m"comments" |
-git push origin developer | push your changes to branch than coding partner make in his terminal git pull | you coding partner make pull to see all your changes after git pull your coding partner make changes in project
+git push origin developer | push your changes to branch than coding partner make in his terminal git pull | you coding partner make pull to see all your changes after git pull your coding partner make changes in project git branch --set-upstream-to=origin/developer | only after your first git pull make this command
 <ul>merge branches

 <li>git fetch</li>